archstarz/truck/README.md

-# too my favorite person
+# to my favorite person